 At Shiseido, both the Company and employees make utmost efforts to maintain employee sustainability.
-To ensure long-term employment, we comply with laws and practices of countries and regions around the world, and respect diversity and promote the creation of rewarding workplaces in accordance with the Shiseido Group Standards of Business Conduct and Ethics.
+To ensure long-term employment, we comply with laws and practices of countries and regions around the world, and respect diversity and promote the creation of rewarding workplaces in accordance with the Shiseido Code of Conduct and Ethics.

 Shiseido recruits employees through the periodical employment for both new and recent graduates and the mid-career employment for employees with expert working experience.
 We make efforts to improve our employment system to provide a variety of employment opportunities, give consideration to the diverse working styles of our employees.
 As specified in labor agreements, the Company and the Labor Union consult with one other in good faith to make decisions, if any, that may have significant impact on the lives of employees or become necessary due to the establishment or relocation of a business facility.

 The Shiseido wage system is based on roles, job responsibilities and achievements independent of seniority or personal connection.
 We also ensure a fair and highly transparent evaluation system based on rules for evaluation and treatment that is widely approved by employees.

 Male-to-female average monthly salaries of the Shiseido Group in Japan are 100:96 for management positions, 100:100 for general positions, and 100:118 for beauty positions.
 (As of January 1, 2021)

 For more details, please refer to Social Data.

 Aiming to "realize a rich and comfortable life" for employees and their families, Shiseido focuses on enhancing employee benefits along with improving working conditions, providing support to enable active involvement in both the Company and community.